sqldf is a library for querying data in a

 read-table will read a database table into a data frame and update

 the column names to be lisp like by converting “.” and “_” to

 “-”.
 Note that the CSV reading tools of SQLite (for example,

 than the lisp libraries, sometimes 15x faster.
 This means that often

-into a SQLite database, and then load the database table into a data
+it into a SQLite database, and then load the database table into a

-frame.
-In practice, SQLite turn out to be a convenient file format
+data frame.
+In practice, SQLite also turns out to be a convenient

 We choose CL-SQLite because, at the time of writing, it was the only SQLite library with a commercially acceptable license.
 Since then CLSQL has migrated to a BSD license and is a better option for new development.
 Not only does it support CommonSQL, the de-facto SQL query syntax for Common Lisp, it also supports several additional databases.